 Music on the Beach

-In 2025 concerts take place outdoors by the waterfront most days during the festival.
+Concerts typically take place outdoors by the waterfront most days during the festival.
 A Festival Button is recommended as admission to the Music on the Beach venue and the cost is a minimum $2 donation.
+If you wear a button, they won’t keep asking if you want to donate.

 Different bands perform all different kinds of music genres.
-The 2025 festival lineup is as follows:
+The 2025 festival lineup was as follows:

 Saturday, July 12th, 2025